jetbrains-academy/scala-tutorial/Polymorphic Types/Type Bounds/task.md

 Here, “`<: Animal`” is an *upper bound* of the type parameter `A`.

-It means that `A` can be instantiated only to types that conform to `Animal`.
+It means that `A` can be instantiated only to the types that conform to `Animal`.

 Generally, the notation